meimei-xu/project_repo12/README.md

 > Finally by going on to localhost:3000, user could use our web application properly!
 Enjoy your tour!

 ## Other information
 The Project is still under development.
 Some features are not completed and the code might have some errors.
+Also note that because our MongoDB Atlas database is private, users will not be able to connect to, in which they will need to create their own cluster/database and add their connection string to their code.
 Please use it at your own risk!